mdupuis13/CSharp.Util/README.md

 A simple cross platform currency class library for .Net, that follows the ISO 4217 standard.

+This is a fork of the project [AndreMarcondesTeixeira.Currency](https://github.com/andremarcondesteixeira/currency) by André Marcondes Teixeira.
+I needed a library that corresponds better to the java.util.Currency library for my [Time and Money](https://github.com/mdupuis13/TimeAndMoneyCSharp) project.

 The implementation of this library is compatible with .Net Standard 1.0 (see [https://docs.microsoft.com/en-us/dotnet/standard/net-standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) for details).

 CSharp.Util.Currency is a value type, i.e, a struct, and has no public constructor, but simple, quick methods that return you the currency instance you want instead.